 Before you say, come on, Rush, don't be ridiculous.

-The black tax is being a black quarterback who should have been taken in a first round, but wasn't because theoretically, arguably he's black.
+The black tax is being a black quarterback who should have been taken in the first round, but wasn't because theoretically, arguably, he's black.

-If if Geno Smith, everything else is the same, and if he was white, he'd have been a first-rounder.
+If Geno Smith, everything else is the same, and if he was white, he'd have been a first rounder.

 That's what I'm asking here about Jason Collins.

-Will there be a gay tax as labeled by the media if if if Jason Collins isn't picked up by a team after this contract expiration?
+Will there be a gay tax as labeled by the media if Jason Collins isn't picked up by a team after this contract expiration?

-Just well, hey, Chris Chloe, who is the punter for the Minnesota Vikings, very active on the gay marriage front.
+Well, hey, Chris Chloe, who was the punter for the Minnesota Vikings, very active on the gay marriage front.

 Now, in the NFL draft, the Vikings in the fifth round took a punter.